BA Architecture / Overview

 - Apply through UCAS .

 - Benefit from facilities across two campuses, The University of Manchester and Manchester Metropolitan University, as you study at the innovative collaboration between the two - Manchester School of Architecture.

-- We're one of the world's top 10 universities for Architecture and we're ranked 2nd in the UK (QS 2020 World University Rankings by Subject).
+- We're ranked 11th in the world and third in the UK for Architecture (QS 2021 World University Rankings by Subject).

 - The course offers exemption from Part 1 of the Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) professional qualifications.

 - Join the Manchester Student Society Of Architecture - the UK's largest Architecture student society.